Satoniou/Ray-Marching/README.md

 ![Terrain.jpeg](https://github.com/Satoniou/Ray-Marching/blob/main/Images/Terrain.jpeg)

 This project is based on SimonDev's course [GLSL Shaders from Scratch](https://simondev.teachable.com/courses/).
+The code referenced is located in the `fragment-shader.glsl` file.

 Sphere Tracing was used to render the geometry.
 The shadow uses almost the same algorithm as the main `RayMarch()` loop, but reduced to a `float` factor.